XiiinSheng/Google-login-demo/README.md

       new user limit: 10000 a day
       Scope:
       * internal: only allow users in the same organization.
 No need verification.
 In our case, only ucsd.edu emails are able to sign in.
       * external: everyone can sign in.
-Need verification.
+Might need verification if the app wants to access user's sensitive info, have more than 10 domain, etc.
    3. Get new OAuth Client ID.
       Authorized javascript origins: http://localhost:5000
       Authorized redirect URIs: https://tolocalhost.com